Remote Work

 remote-work-statistics-and-trends

 If you're thinking about embracing a remote work, remote-first model in your team or company, then you probably will want some statistics to convince your boss.
-In this article, we round up all the most important statistics about remote work in 2023, from all around the world.
+In this article, we round up all the most important statistics about remote work in 2024, from all around the world.

-Get the latest on remote work with over 100 statistics and trends from January 2024, updated regularly to keep you in the know!
+Get the latest on remote work with over 100 statistics and trends from September 2024, updated regularly to keep you in the know!

-Statistics on remote adoption in 2024
+Statistics on remote work adoption in 2024

 • In the US, working from home has stabilized at 25% of workdays.
 Before COVID, just a few years ago, remote work amounted to less than 5% of workdays, around one day per month.
 It then surged to 60% during the COVID-induced lockdowns, but we didn't witness a complete return to the 5% mark or anything close to it when offices reopened.
 (Nick Bloom/WFHResearch, 2023)